olafx/experiments1/README.md

 ## 1

-NVIDIA video encoding and decoding.
+NVIDIA video and image encoding and decoding.